-The Residence Hall Association, a branch of the United Student Association, is a campus organization which represents all students living in university residence halls.
+The Residence Hall Association, a branch of Student Government, is a campus organization which represents all students living in university residence halls.
 Through elected representatives, RHA speaks for the students on issues pertaining to residence hall living.
 They also facilitate programs and recommend policies relevant to the well-being of the residence hall student.